pnevyk/gryf/README.md

 ### Separation of graph storage and semantics

-In gryf, high-level semantics provided by user-facing types are strictly separated from the underlying storage/representation.
-The graph data can be stored in a common representation (e.g., adjacency list or adjacency matrix), but it can as well be stored in or represented by a custom, problem-tailored implementation, as long as it implements provided interfaces.
+High-level semantics provided by user-facing types are strictly separated from the underlying storage/representation.
+The graph data can be stored in a common representation (e.g., adjacency list or adjacency matrix), but it can also be stored in or represented by a custom, problem-tailored implementation, as long as it implements provided interfaces.

-On top of a storage, there is an encapsulation with clear semantics.
-The most general is a generic graph, but restricted forms include simple graph (without parallel edges), path, bipartite graph and so on.
+On top of storage, there is an encapsulation with clear semantics.
+The most general is a generic graph, but restricted forms include simple graphs (without parallel edges), paths, bipartite graphs and so on.
 Among the advantages of restrictive encapsulations are:

 * The type of graph clearly communicates the intention and structure.